cockroachdb/docs/v2.1/start-a-local-cluster.md

 - The `--insecure` flag makes communication unencrypted.
 - Since this is a purely local cluster, `--host=localhost` tells the node to listens only on `localhost`, with default ports used for internal and client traffic (`26257`) and for HTTP requests from the Admin UI (`8080`).
 - Node data is stored in the `cockroach-data` directory.
-- The [standard output](start-a-node.html#standard-output) gives you helpful details such as the CockroachDB version, the URL for the admin UI, and the SQL URL for clients.
+- The [standard output](start-a-node.html#standard-output) gives you helpful details such as the CockroachDB version, the URL for the Admin UI, and the SQL URL for clients.

 ## Step 2.
 Add nodes to the cluster